LucasEnard/Contest-FHIR/README.md

 # 1. Contest-FHIR

+*** CSV TO FHIR TO SQL TO JUPYTER ***

-This is a full python IRIS production that gather information from a csv, use a DataTransformation to make it into a FHIR object and then, save that information to a FHIR server.
+This is a full python IRIS production that gather information from a csv, use a DataTransformation to make it into a FHIR object, save that information to a FHIR server.
-This use interop as well as FHIR.
+From here we can use the SQL BUILDER TOOL to transform our FHIR DataBase to a SQL DataBase in order to analyze or to implement machine learning.
+For the latter, we can use the implemented JUPYTER connection to our server that will help use get all the information from our FHIR server to a DataFrame Pandas in Python notebook.
+From here doing machine learning is quite easy !!!

+In conclusion, in a few clicks you'll be able to transform your CSV to a FHIR server, then to an SQL server then analyze this server using Pandas in Jupyter Python !

+This use interop, FHIR, SQL, and Jupyter.
 The objective is to help people understand how easy it is to use FHIR.
 I didn't have the time to create a csv about women's health, but you can easily imagine this application using a csv on Women's Health.